:max_bytes(150000):strip_icc():format(webp)/best-waffle-mix-4175106-1e22ba8ee3d54b2c824369df30075cd3.jpg)

 Flavor: 7-grain | Package Volume: 24 ounces | Servings Per Container: 17

-Still, it’s easy to whip up a yummy batch of pancakes or waffles.
-All you have to do is add water and oil to the dry mix and spoon it onto your griddle or into your waffle iron.
+Still, it’s easy to whip up a yummy batch of pancakes or waffles by adding water and oil to the dry mix and spooning it onto your griddle or into your waffle iron.
 The brand also makes a fun kid-friendly flavor: Confetti Pancake and Waffle Mix, which yields breakfast treats studded with colorful sprinkles.
-Unfortunately, though, the boxes are pricey and on the small side.
-Plus, they can be hard to track down.
+Unfortunately, though, the boxes are pricey and on the small side—plus, they can be hard to track down.

 Flavor: Classic | Package Volume: 10 ounces | Servings Per Container: 7

-One of the best things about homemade waffles is just how easy they are to make.
-Some of the best options—this paleo- and gluten-free option included—don’t require anything more than water.
+One of the best things about homemade waffles is just how easy they are to make, and some of the best options—this paleo- and gluten-free option included—don’t require anything more than water.
 The mix in this box contains a blend of gluten-free flours, leavening, and eggs, so all you need to do is add some water and stir.
 For best results, you can also add a bit of oil (the brand recommends coconut oil), but it’s truly optional.

-The resulting waffles have a uniquely sweet flavor that comes from the monk fruit.
-Because of this, you really don’t need much syrup—perfect to keep breakfast on the healthier side.
-It is worth noting, though, monk fruit tends to be polarizing.
+The resulting waffles have a uniquely sweet flavor that comes from monk fruit and because of this, you really don’t need much syrup—perfect to keep breakfast on the healthier side.
+It is worth noting, though, that monk fruit tends to be polarizing.
 If you know you don’t like it, you may want to look elsewhere.

 Flavor: Classic | Package Volume: 12 ounces | Servings Per Container: 10